Split and Trim Video

 However, the download source has changed.
 Windows Movie Maker has been discontinued as of January 2017 and is no longer available for download from the Microsoft website.
 Now, you might be wondering, “Where to get Windows Movie Maker?”

 Fortunately, we have saved the links to the archived files for you.
-And all you have to do is to click the below button to download the best free video editing software.
+And all you have to do is to go to this page to download the best free video editing software.

 Besides, we offer a new video editor- MiniTool MovieMaker to help you split or trim video.